-In EnergyStar’s breakdown, lighting accounts for 12% of bill, but it also represents one of the easiest fixes.
+- Lights Out -- In EnergyStar’s breakdown, lighting accounts for 12% of the bill, but it also represents one of the easiest fixes.
 In fact, by simply replacing five of your standard incandescent light bulbs with compact fluorescent light bulbs, you can save $70 a year.

 Slaying energy vampires won’t lower your energy bill significantly — electronics only account for about 4% of the total cost — but it’s important to keep them in mind, as they consume 75% of the electricity used to power home electronics and appliances.

 As an alternative, EnergyStar suggests plugging your television and/or DVD player into a power strip and then turning that off when your television is in stand-by mode.
-Put your computers on sleep mode, or manually turn off the monitor inbetween visits, as opposed to utilizing a screen saver, which, contrary to popular belief, does not reduce energy output.
-Also, make sure you unplug a battery charger of adapter as it continues to draw energy even when the product no longer needs it.
+Put your computers on sleep mode, or manually turn off the monitor in between visits, as opposed to utilizing a screen saver, which, contrary to popular belief, does not reduce energy output.
+Also, make sure you unplug the battery charger of adapter as it continues to draw energy even when the product no longer needs it.

 An Xbox 360, for example, if left on the draws approximately 1,000 kWh/yr.
 The PS3 draws 1,300 kWh/yr.
 According to EnergyStar, these values drop dramatically when users routinely turn the device off after use, lowering annual energy levels down to 110 and 120 kWh/yr, respectively.
 Since it costs about 12 cents per kWh/yr in the average residential home in the U.S., it costs $120 if to leave your Xbox plugged in for the entire year.